![]() DaybreakA Story by Montag![]() Nietsche on the verge of long-hoped for success![]() Daybreak - Nietzsche at the end

 -Tell us what you can about the events of that day.
 What was his mood? -Oh he was like a sunburst that morning.
 We all

 remarked it.
-He could be gloomy, poor man, such a variety he had of headaches and so forth but that morning, no. Laughing and teasing, dancing his pretend waltz making grand, theatrical gestures that
+He could be gloomy, poor man, such a variety he had of headaches and such, but that morning no. Laughing, teasing, dancing his pretend waltz with those grand theatrical gestures that never stopped seeming peculiar-- -Peculiar?

 -He'd been having such intense imaginings, as from a high fever.
-He often spoke of a great arising.
-Some wondrous dawn.
-That morning he had an early breakfast, then said he must go out into the street, that there were crowds waiting for him to address them.
+He often spoke in vague terms of some great arising, a wondrous dawn.
+That morning after breakfast he said he must go into the street, that there were crowds waiting for him to address them.
 But of course there were always crowds in the street on a busy morning.
 I said to him, ‘Herr Professor, are you going out like

 that’?
-And he didn’t know what I meant.
+And he didn’t know my meaning.
 He said, ‘Of course.
 They are expecting me.
 I am known!’

 He was not at all concerned.
 ‘Do you not understand it is a giddy time?
 That I may do giddy things?"
 In a confiding tone he added, 'There are royal persons I must see who can’t very well be kept waiting.’
 ‘A king or queen,’ I said, trying to join in on the joke.
-‘Yes,’ he said, pleased.
+‘Yes,’ he said.
 'Forward looking men.
 Who recognize one can be not just a philosopher but at the same time a buffoon.’
 And he gave a hearty laugh.
 ‘Such fanciful thinking, Herr Professor,’ was all I could manage.
 It was all so gay and so sad.
 Our gazes met and he happened onto a mood of reflection, his eyes narrowing in that way of his, an eagle scanning the field.
-And he said with what I can only think of as a last gasp of lucidity: ‘I will tell you what I have been these many years: a subterranean man.
-Burrowing in dark tunnels, inching forward in a cautious advance.
-Breathing what little air such a circumstance allowed.
-Deprived yes, of air and light but not the vision of air and light.
+He said with what I can only think of as a last gasp of lucidity: ‘I will tell you what I have been these many years: a subterranean man.
+Burrowing in dark tunnels, inching forward a cautious advance.
+Breathing what little air such circumstance allowed.
+Deprived yes, of air and light.
+But not the vision of air and light.
 ‘Did I seem content?
 Did you think me happy?
 Perhaps I was.
-Perhaps I knew unhappiness then was necessary to the fulfillment by which I am now uplifted.
+Perhaps I knew unhappiness then was necessary to the fulfillment which now uplifts me.
 To arrive at the surface!
 My redemption!
 My daybreak.’
-Then he and his wide, winking grin flew out the door.
+Then he and his wide winking grin flew out the door.
 Still with the nightcap on. -And what do you know of the incident itself?

 coachman’s whip.
 Is it not so? -If he did, I didn’t see it.
-What I know is late in the afternoon as the dusk was gathering there was a knock at the door.
+Late in the afternoon--as the dusk was gathering there was a knock at the door.
 Two police had brought him.
 They said he had

 been--the word they used was 'rioting'.
 I didn’t bother about the